tomicmarko99/tesla-clone/README.md

-Tesla Clone made using React JS✅✅
+Tesla Clone is made using React JS✅✅